Carmen Miranda: Legacy

-Dorival Caymmi's "O Que É Que A Baiana Tem?" was his first work to be recorded, and introduced to the US the samba rhythm and Miranda in 1939; it was a Latin category inductee of the 2008 National Recording registry list.
+Dorival Caymmi's "O Que É Que a Baiana Tem?" was his first work to be recorded, and it introduced both the samba rhythm and Miranda to the United States in 1939.
+It was inducted into the Latin category of the 2008 National Recording Registry list.

-Miranda, Selena, Celia Cruz, Carlos Gardel and Tito Puente appeared on a set of commemorative US Postal Service Latin Music Legends stamps, painted by Rafael Lopez, in 2011.
-Marie Therese Dominguez, vice president of government relations and public policy for the postal service, said: "From this day forward, these colorful, vibrant images of our Latin music legends will travel on letters and packages to every single household in America.
-In this small way, we have created a lasting tribute to five extraordinary performers, and we are proud and honored to share their legacy with Americans everywhere through these beautiful stamps".
+Miranda, along with Selena, Celia Cruz, Carlos Gardel, and Tito Puente, appeared on a set of commemorative U.S. Postal Service Latin Music Legends stamps, painted by Rafael Lopez, in 2011.
+Marie Therese Dominguez, vice president of government relations and public policy for the postal service, said:

+"From this day forward, these colorful, vibrant images of our Latin music legends will travel on letters and packages to every single household in America.
+In this small way, we have created a lasting tribute to five extraordinary performers, and we are proud and honored to share their legacy with Americans everywhere through these beautiful stamps."

-Down Argentine Way and The Gang's All Here were inductees of the 2014 National Film Registry list.
-The 2016 Summer Olympics closing ceremony included a tribute to Miranda before the athletes' parade, with Roberta Sá portraying the singer.
-On 9 February 2017, Miranda was the subject of a Google Doodle created by Google artist Sophie Diao commemorating the 108th anniversary of her birth.
+Down Argentine Way and The Gang's All Here were added to the National Film Registry in 2014.
+The closing ceremony of the 2016 Summer Olympics included a tribute to Miranda before the athletes' parade, with Roberta Sá portraying the singer.
+On February 9, 2017, Miranda was honored with a Google Doodle created by artist Sophie Diao to commemorate the 108th anniversary of her birth.